kremlevmax/kremlevmax/README.md

 Hi there!

 My name is Max and I am a self-taught frontend developer.
-I never stop learning new things and love coding.
+I love coding and never stop learning new things.

 Languages: HTML, CSS, JavaScript, TypeScript